Simulation-based planning of Motion Sequences for Automated Procedure Optimization in Multi-Robot Assembly Cells: Evaluation

 \subsection{Investigated methods}

-The assembly task is executed with two, three, and four robots.
-Each scheduling method was given 24 hours per experiment to optimize the assembly duration of each task.
-Five experiments per scheduling method were executed.\\ The gradient-free optimization methods described in Section \ref{gradient_free_optimization} (SA, PSO and EA) were executed each with a random initialization, indicated by the keyword "Rand", and with an initialization with the sampling heuristic presented in Section \ref{sampling_heuristic}, indicated by the keyword "Init".
-Similarly, MCTS and MCTS-G were each executed using the sampling heuristic as playout strategy for heavy playouts, random light playouts and mixed playouts.
-The percentage of random light playouts used is indicated so that, for example, "MCTS-G 10\%" corresponds to MCTS-G with 10\% light playouts and 90\% heavy playouts.\\ All scheduling methods are additionally compared to continuously sampling random schedules as a baseline.
+Each scheduling method was allocated 24 hours per experiment, and five independent runs were performed for each method and configuration.\\ The gradient-free optimization methods described in Section \ref{gradient_free_optimization} (SA, PSO and EA) were evaluated both with random initialization ("Rand"), and with an initialization via the sampling heuristic ("Init").
+MCTS and MCTS-G were evaluated using the sampling heuristic for heavy playouts, random light playouts, and mixed playouts.
+For mixed configurations, the percentage of light playouts is indicated (e.g., "MCTS-G 10\%" corresponds to 10\% light playouts and 90\% heavy playouts).
+All methods are compared against a baseline consisting of continuously sampling random schedules.